-On this day is the traditional “Dancing Procession” in Echternach, Luxembourg, founded by St. Willibrord.
+On this day the traditional “Dancing Procession” is performed in Echternach, Luxembourg, founded by St. Willibrord.
 As bands play, the people move forward slowly in lines, holding white handkerchiefs.
 They “dance” with little kicks to the left and right and thus make slow progress.

-The Collect for Holy Mass in the Extraordinary Form is a bit more solemn than the procession.
+And now for some liturgical dance.
+Let’s jump in and skip around within today Collect and see what we can find.
+Admittedly, the Collect for Holy Mass in the Extraordinary Form is a bit more solemn than the procession in the video.

 Adsit nobis, quaesumus, Domine, virtus Spiritus Sancti: quae et corda nostra clementer expurget, et ab omnibus tueatur adversis.

 This prayer struck me as having an ancient pedigree.
-Thus, I opened my copy of the critical edition of the Liber sacramentorum Gellonensis, and scanned the index of incipits.
+Thus, I used a research tool or two to examine incipits.
 There were very many prayers which begin with the “comic/legal” imperative adesto, from the same verb adsum, but very few with adsit.